atecon/heatmap/src/heatmap_help.md

 - Matrix form (cols != 3): the matrix is interpreted as a z-grid (rows/columns form a regular lattice).
 The plot uses the matrix data format understood by gnuplot.
 - Table form (matrix with 3 columns or list of three series): the input is interpreted as an (x, y, z) table.
 If desired, the implementation may apply gnuplot's dgrid3d to interpolate scattered points onto a regular grid before plotting.

 Several options from the standard options bundle affect the pm3d plot (palette, limits, title, labels).
-In addition, two pm3d-specific options are available:
+In addition, pm3d-specific options are available:

 ### pm3d-specific options

 - `grid_resolution`: scalar, controls the resolution used by gnuplot's dgrid3d interpolation when applied to table-style (x y z) inputs or when smoothing the surface.
 The default value is 25.
 Setting this to 0 disables dgrid3d interpolation.

+- `view_x_axis`: scalar, controls the rotation of the plot around the x-axis.
+The default value is 60.

+- `view_y_axis`: scalar, controls the rotation of the plot around the y-axis.
+The default value is 15.

-- `with_contour`: boolean, when TRUE (default) and the input is a matrix, the pm3d plot may be augmented with contour-plot so that contour lines on the base or are combined with the pm3d surface.
+- `with_contour`: boolean, when TRUE and the input is a matrix, the pm3d plot may be augmented with contour-plot so that contour lines on the base or are combined with the pm3d surface.
+The default value is FALSE.

-These two keys are present in the default options bundle and are only used by pm3d_plot().
+These keys are present in the default options bundle and are only used by pm3d_plot().

+The `grid` option from the standard bundle draws a grid on the surface of the plot when `TRUE`, which can help to visualize the data more clearly.

 # OPTIONS